20Lush/cpp-rp2040-template/README.md

     * `-c` is another useful flag that will UNSAFELY delete `build/` which can be used to get out of any ninja or cmake jam.
     * `-b` can be used like `-b Release` to target release build optimizations, as the build process is defaulted to `Debug`

+## Notes
+- The `compile.sh` script needs some configuring if you are using a special board type or want to name your binary something other than "my-firmware".
+The values to mess with are at the very top.